DEIA Resources Page

 3. Diversifying the Student Body.
 In addition to increasing the diversity of our faculty, we are deploying a mix of approaches to increase the diversity of our education program student body.

 4. Improving the Accessibility of our Facilities.
-We continue to invest in capital improvements in order to make our facilities more physically accessible, including the addition of an ADA compliant kitchen in our community lounge; centrally located public spaces with a navigable courtyard; ramps from the parking lot; updated HVAC for improved air quality; radio frequency listening assistive devices; acoustic treatment, and flexible seating in our presentation space.
+We continue to invest in capital improvements in order to make our facilities more accessible, including the addition of an ADA compliant kitchen in our community lounge; centrally located public spaces with a navigable courtyard; ramps from the parking lot; updated HVAC for improved air quality; and acoustic treatment, Bluetooth-enabled listening assistance, and flexible seating in our presentation space.

 5. Community Guidelines and Action Steps.
 We have created a set of guidelines (see below) that we expect everyone who participates in our educational programs to adhere to.
 They will set a campus-wide commitment to accountability, respect, and kindness designed to make our time together one of creative growth, trust, and fun.
 We also have created a set of Action Steps that can be taken when confronted by behavior not in alignment with these values.
 These Community Guidelines and Action Steps will be shared by staff at the opening orientation, in workshops by faculty, posted in studios, and included in student and faculty packets.